 - "I told everyone not to come down here!
 Postmen figured it out!
 Policemen figured it out!
 But the goddamn bus drivers just wouldn't listen!"

 - Cocteau programmed Phoenix so that he couldn't kill him.
 So why the hell didn't he apply that programming to the other psychos hand-picked by Phoenix?
-Possibly justified if the process, referred to as "synaptic suggestion" in a throwaway line, takes time to be effective.
+Possibly justified if the process, referred to as "synaptic suggestion" in a throwaway line, takes time to be effective, and Phoenix explicitly told Cocteau none of the other guys are murderers.

 - Totally Radical: Lenina often sounds like this to Spartan when she tries to use 20th century slang and Spartan instantly corrects her.

 - Tracking Chip: As part of Cocteau's master plan, almost everyone in San Angeles had an organic microchip implanted in them.
 Sensors around the city can determine the exact location of any of them at any time.
 The Scraps clearly don't have chips implanted, or Cocteau's forces would have hunted them down before the movie started.
 Of course, it's possible there are no sensors in the underground ruins of Los Angeles, or they're so deep down that the chips can't broadcast a signal to Cocteau.
 Phoenix is also noted as not having a chip, as he was frozen before the chips were implemented, and Spartan, being frozen at the same time, had one implanted right after being defrosted.

 - Trashcan Bonfire: Several are visible in the Absurdly Spacious Sewer where Edgar Friendly's people live.

 - 20 Minutes into the Future: Southern California became a very different place, no thanks to a major earthquake and several pandemics - and, of course, Dr. Cocteau's guidance.

 - The Un-Reveal: